swerb420/LiteBot/geminiBOT_LiteModev2/README.md

 Use Docker Compose to start all services.
 The compose file expects the `Dockerfile` located at the repository root:

+All dependencies are installed from the `requirements.txt` file in the repository root during the Docker build.

 ```bash
 docker-compose up --build
 ```